matiasvlevi/lu5-wasm/README.md

 <br/>

-You can use variables created from a previous execute calls
+You can use the state from previous execute calls

 ```js
 lu5.init('https://unpkg.com/lu5-wasm@latest/dist/lu5.wasm')